25 Jun Residential Rehab: What To Expect

 - Detox: Your body goes into withdrawal after you have stopped taking drugs or alcohol, causing symptoms such as nausea, headaches, irritability, and mood swings, depending on the specific type of drug.
 Medically managed detox helps you safely overcome your body’s addiction.
 Your medical team will monitor your health during this process so they can prescribe medications as needed to help improve your comfort and intervene and prevent relapse as needed.

 - Rehabilitation services: Residential rehabilitation facilities are generally designed around community-based healing.
 This type of support includes group counseling and therapy, scheduled events, and other activities to help people build resilience to help them avoid relapse after they have left the program.

 How much does residential rehab cost?

 The cost of residential rehab varies from program to program.
 The cost will also depend on what services you might need.
-According to American Addiction Centers, residential rehab can range from $500 – $650 a day.
+Residential rehab can range from $500 – $650 a day.
 Many rehab programs take insurance, so it’s a good idea to check with your insurance provider to see what they will cover to get a better idea of cost.

 Types Of Treatment Centers

 There are four types of addiction rehabilitation treatment centers: Residential, In-Home, Inpatient, and Outpatient.